wagtail/wagtail/docs/editor_manual/new_pages/inserting_links.rst

   * External link: A link to a page on another website.
   * Email link: A link that will open the user's default email client with the email address prepopulated.
   * Phone link: A link that will open the user's default client for initiating audio calls, with the phone number prepopulated.
+  * Anchor link: A link that will scroll to a given hash id elsewhere on the same page.

 * You can also navigate through the website to find an internal link via the explorer.